NetApp/trident/README.md

 on the backend and must include the IQNs of all the hosts in the Kubernetes cluster that will mount Trident volumes.

-Each AccessGroup allows a maximum of 64 initiators and one can specify up to 4 Access Group IDs in a backend configuration file, thereby allowing a volume to be accessed by up to 256 nodes.
+Each Access Group allows a maximum of 64 initiators and one can specify up to 4 Access Group IDs in a backend configuration file, thereby allowing a volume to be accessed by up to 256 nodes.
 Therefore, for deployments greater than 64 nodes, initiators need to be split into groups of 64 and multiple Access Groups